rgehrsitz/rex/docs/FOUNDATION_ROADMAP.md

 Created: 2026-09-07.
 Last planning review: 2026-09-10.

-Status: REX-M0 through M7 and M8.1–M8.5 are complete.
-M8.6 exact
+Status: REX-M0 through M7 and M8.1–M8.6 are complete.
+M8.7 durable profiling is
-partition ownership is implemented locally; durable profiling (M8.7) precedes concurrent workers.
+implemented locally and precedes any concurrent-worker experiment.

 ## Purpose and authority